Generating isospectral but not isomorphic quantum graphs: Combinatorial construction of isospectral graphs

 for the graph in Fig. \ref{fig:aattach}f).
 The first factors in the secular equations do not depend on $c$ and correspond to eigenfunctions which have a node at the attachment vertices.
 These eigenfunctions are not detectable by the $M$-function and the corresponding eigenvalues are different for the loop and the interval.
 The second factor depends on $c$ and is the same for the two graphs.
 The $M$-function at the attachment vertices are thus the same for the loop and for the interval despite them not being isospectral.
 This we can verify by hand calculations.

-For most of our graphs we have tested for vertices with the same $M$-function, where the graphs has been seen as equilateral graphs.
-We have typically not introduced vertices of valence two on the edges.
+For most of our graphs we have tested for vertices with the same $M$-function, but we have typically not introduced vertices of valence two on the edges.
 We may thus have missed some valence two vertices that have the same $M$-function.
 Graphs that are not isospectral have seldomly been tested for vertices with the same $M$-function.
 Thus, to be overly clear about the figures - vertices with the same colour have the same $M$-function only if they belong to one graph or to isospectral graphs.
 There are some exceptions, such as the loop and the interval, and those are always noted.
 Furthermore there are vertices with the same $M$-function due to obvious symmetries and those are seldom plotted.
 Doing so would overload the figures with meaningless information.